lucylow/Deep-Learning-Mahjong---/README.md

    * AI weeds out bad moves.
 * **“Lookahead” Search Algorithms**
 * Open World Games
-   * Typically require thousands of hours of developer and artist time to render .
+   * Typically require thousands of hours of developer and artist time to render.
    * Become more efficient using **ML Path-Finding Algorithms**.
    * Have the potential to be unlimited in size.